inlets/docs.inlets.dev/docs/tutorial/manual-http-server.md

 ## Setting up a HTTP tunnel server manually

-In this tutorial we will set up a HTTP tunnel serve manually, without any provisioning tools like inletsctl.
+In this tutorial we will set up an inlets HTTP tunnel server to serve a local website over HTTPS using Let's Encrypt.
+The steps will be manual, but usually, we would use a provisioning tool like [inletsctl](/reference/inletsctl) to automate everything for us.

 This may be useful for understanding how the server binary works, and how to use it on existing servers that you may have.
+Or perhaps you want to run inlets across an internal or private network.

 ## Pre-reqs